Robinlovelace/Creating-maps-in-R/intro-spatial.md

 Building on such background material, the following set of exercises is concerned with specific functions for spatial data and visualisation.
-It is divided into four parts:
+It is divided into five parts:

 - Introduction, which provides a guide to R's syntax and preparing for the tutorial
 - Spatial data in R, which describes basic spatial functions in R
+- Manipulating spatial data, which includes changing projection, clipping and spatial joins
 - Map making with `ggplot2`, a recent graphics package for producing beautiful maps quickly
 - Taking spatial analysis in R further, a compilation of resources for furthering your skills